India

 Get to Know Our Work

-In 2014, Nathan got involved in an innovative Hindi literacy program, based on asking questions of the learner rather than traditional rote learning.
-Six years on, Jeshan and Yusuf are also working in the same NGO, and have been training school and college students to become literacy mentors in an ‘each one teach one’ campaign.
-We also have a network of 5-6 people from our local slum who teach alongside us in several locations; together, we have helped around 300 people (primarily kids) learn to read their mother-tongue.
-While the teaching program was on hold during the worst of the pandemic, we have recently restarted.
+In 2014, our team got involved an innovative Hindi literacy program, based on asking questions of the learner rather than traditional rote learning.
+Ten years on, Yusuf is working in the same NGO, and have been training government school teachers as well in this effective pedagogy.
+We also have a network of 8 people from our local slum who teach alongside us in several locations; together, we have helped around 500 people (primarily kids) learn to read their mother-tongue.

 the stats: